-There’s no point of doing SEO optimization without benchmarks and in this post, I will show you how you can create an SEO benchmark for your pages and posts using varvy “online” tool.
+There’s no point in doing SEO optimization without benchmarks and in this post, I will show you how you can create an SEO benchmark for your pages and posts using varvy “online” tools.

 An Introduction To Varvy

 This includes Speed testing report, On-page SEO report and mobile optimization report based on Google mobile-friendly webpage guidelines.

 For now, there are three tools Vavry offers and below is the detailed overview at each of them.

 The SEO analyzer by varvy is highly recommended for any beginner and I suggest you use it at least once a week and every time you do something related to SEO.

 This tool shows you everything related to how Google renders your website and how it performs on its guidelines.